 Symptoms of GAD may include:

 - Excessive tiredness

 - Sense of dread

 - Lack of concentration

 - Muscle tension Headaches

-Unlike an anxiety disorder such as a phobia or PTSD where there is generally an obvious event from which it developed, There are often numerous factors that exist with GAD.
+Unlike an anxiety disorder such as a phobia or PTSD where there is generally an obvious cause, the origin of generalised anxiety disorder can stem from numerous factors such as;

 It is important to understand that anxiety is a normal emotion in certain circumstances and that we all face varying levels of anxiety throughout our lifetime.
 However if you have been diagnosed with GAD, it is essential to look at potential causes or triggers that you can address to help you positively condition negative anxiety-causing schemas/beliefs.

 Your current life events will significantly affect your mood, so it’s a good idea to take note of the things that create negative feelings for you.
 If there are elements of your life that impact you negatively, create a plan to make positive changes.
 Write down the things you feel you need to change, the steps you will take to change them and start with one small step for each.

 Be aware that there are likely to be certain situations you’ll be able to change, some you may not be able to change right now, and some you may never be able to change.
 For the situations you cannot change, or cannot change right now, you can work on changing your perception of them.
 A more positive perspective will help to improve your feelings.